 I realize now that some of my delay in starting a comprehensive Thanksgiving Day planning was having small children in the house.
-We all know when your house is full of little ones, there isn’t much time to yourself to sit reflect and plan.
+We all know when your house is full of little ones, there isn’t much time for yourself to sit reflect and plan.

 Whether you need to get up early, stay up late one night, or hire a mother’s helper to come to play with the kids while you plan, it is well worth the effort to have the plan set in place, in writing, before the week of Thanksgiving.